Panel Discussions: What Are They and How to Succeed at Them

-The ideal number of panellists is between 3 to 5.
+The ideal number of panelists is between 3 to 5.
 Too few, and the discussion may as well just be an interview.
-Too many, and to dialogue could become too cumbersome to manage.
+Too many, and the dialogue could become too cumbersome to manage.

-Successful panels discussions seem free-form and effortless, but there’s actually a lot of prep work that goes into them.
+Successful panel discussions seem free-form and effortless, but there’s actually a lot of prep work that goes into them.

-In addition to giving panellists the discussion questions beforehand, another key thing you can do as an event planner is to inform them on the audience.
-Beyond the basic like ages and jobs, panellists would benefit from audience information like:
+In addition to giving panelists the discussion questions beforehand, you can also inform them of the audience as an event planner.
+Beyond the basic like ages and jobs, panelists would benefit from audience information like:

-Collect this information by crowd-sourcing it before the event itself – use an online question collecting tool (like ours!) to ask your audience what they’d like answered during the panel and incorporate them into the discussion.
+Collect this information by crowd-sourcing it before the event itself—use an online question-collecting tool (like Pigeonhole Live!) to ask your audience what they’d like answered during the panel and incorporate them into the discussion.

-With more audience information, panellists will be able to use the right use cases or anecdotes to tailor their answers for maximum relatability, impact, and resonance.
+With more audience information, panelists will be able to use the right use cases or anecdotes to tailor their answers for maximum relatability, impact, and resonance.